barnabasJ/ash/ATOMIC_HOOKS_INVESTIGATION.md

    - Users should add hooks in `atomic/3` for atomic execution

 This is **not a bug** - it's the correct design pattern for atomic operations.

+---

+## NEXT: after_transaction Support for Atomic Operations

+### Current Status

+The `after_transaction` hook behavior with atomic operations is **not yet fully understood**:

+1. **Known Facts:**

+   - `after_transaction` hooks are NOT added to `dirty_hooks` (phase is `:validate`)
+   - They DO NOT prevent atomic upgrade via the explicit dirty_hooks check
+   - The atomic upgrade check passes (no errors about dirty_hooks)
+   - Yet atomic operations fall back to non-atomic for unknown reasons

+2. **Unknown:**

+   - **WHY does atomic fallback occur when `after_transaction` hooks are present?**
+   - Which condition in the atomic upgrade pipeline causes this?
+   - Is this intentional behavior or a side effect?
+   - Can we make `after_transaction` work with atomic operations?

+3. **Goal:**
+   - Get `after_transaction` hooks working with atomic operations
+   - Understand the mechanism that causes fallback
+   - Implement support if it's missing
+   - Document the correct usage pattern

+### Investigation Tasks

+1. **Find the fallback trigger:**

+   - Review all conditions in `fully_atomic_changeset/4` that return `{:not_atomic, reason}`
+   - Add instrumentation to identify which condition triggers with `after_transaction`
+   - Check if transaction hooks have explicit blocking logic

+2. **Understand transaction hook lifecycle:**

+   - When should `after_transaction` run relative to atomic operations?
+   - Do atomic operations even have transactions?
+   - What's the semantic difference between atomic and transactional?

+3. **Research existing patterns:**

+   - Look at how batch operations handle transactions
+   - Check if `before_transaction`/`around_transaction` have similar issues
+   - See if there are any existing atomic transaction hooks

+4. **Design the solution:**
+   - Determine if hooks should be added in `atomic/3` callback (like `after_action`)
+   - Or if they need a different mechanism (like batch transaction callbacks)
+   - Consider the `before_batch_transaction`/`after_batch_transaction` pattern

+### Files to Investigate

+- `/home/joba/sandbox/ash/lib/ash/changeset/changeset.ex` - Hook registration,
+  phase lifecycle
+- `/home/joba/sandbox/ash/lib/ash/actions/update/update.ex` - Atomic upgrade
+  logic
+- `/home/joba/sandbox/ash/lib/ash/actions/update/bulk.ex` - Bulk atomic
+  operations with transactions
+- `/home/joba/sandbox/ash/lib/ash/resource/change.ex` - Change behavior
+  definitions

+### Test Strategy

+Create tests to verify:

+1. Atomic operations with `after_transaction` hooks (currently fails/falls back)
+2. Correct way to add transaction hooks in atomic context
+3. Hook execution order: atomic operation → transaction → after_transaction hook